dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Crowd Cover**: If an enemy is aware of hostiles besides the player, and those hostiles are within 6 spaces of the player, it will ignore the player to attack them, even if the player is closer.

 **Disguise**: At the start of each mission, a number of "disguise" items spawn on the floor of the level.
 Upon pick-up, these items disappear, and a random enemy pack on that floor will receive the "Fooled" status.
 Fooled enemies do not check the player's stealth, and do not become aware on their own.
+Shouts, taking damage, etc. can still make them aware of a player in their vision zone.
 If a fooled enemy becomes aware, they lose the fooled status.
 The number of disguise items in a level depends on your Cunning.

 **Healer's Art**: Activated from the special abilities menu.
 Causes the player to wait for 30 turns, and then heals the player HP equal to 20 times their Cunning.
 Usable once per mission.

+**Leg It**: Speed bonus from Sprinting increases by 25.
+You gain a cunning-scaled dodge bonus while sprinting.
+When standing still, 2 stacks of fatigue are removed instead of 1.

 **Looter**: Slightly improves the rate at which Cunning increases the amount of loot that spawns on a level.